 One of the kindest people I’ve met too, always giving stuff to people, roping people into running errands for him even if they had promised their wives they’d be back on time this time.
 But his errands were never about him- they always had a story.
 ‘Jamie, you’ve got to meet this person.
 Now I’ve told them all about you and your lovely products, especially that there banoch you do…’ (It was focaccia by the way but the Scots do a fried bread that looks kinda similar so to him it was always Banoch) ‘…now she’s a widow, she lost her husband a while back and is just the kindest person, raised seven kids all on her own.’

 His stories always seemed to start like that and ended up with you driving an hour in the wrong direction through whatever coastal maelstrom the weather would throw at you to drop off half a dozen ‘banochs’, a pack of bacon and some nearly out of date orange juice.

 When I left the island I stopped in to say goodbye, having put it off time and time again because I knew how hard he’d take it, we both would.
 He wasn’t in.
 Had probably walked to mass as it was a Sunday and he didn’t drive, and the regulars that he’d rope into helping him were getting sparse as time naturally thinned them out.
 One of my biggest regrets not being able to say goodbye.
 Maybe I’ll send him this picture, he’ll laugh I hope.

 Anyways this wasn’t meant to be a post about my friend John it was meant to show you that the deli now has our own pigs.
 We’re putting them in the woods here at the Willows and Wetlands Centre and will be running regular walks down to visit them.
-They’re Oxford Sandy and Blacks, perfect for running in the dappled light and digging up beech mast, a slow growing rare breed that gives delicious meat which we plan to turn into our own bacon, guanciale, air dried ham and salami.
+They’re Oxford Sandy and Black crosses, perfect for running in the dappled light and digging up beech mast, a slow growing rare breed that gives delicious meat which we plan to turn into our own bacon, guanciale, air dried ham and salami.